 - Stay focused (there is a light at the end of the tunnel)

-If you are thinking about initiating a divorce in the state of California, residency requirements might play into the timeline.
-The Los Angeles divorce attorneys at Furman and Zavatsky LLP are experienced in this area of family law and can help you navigate the potentially confusing areas of California residency requirements in the event of a divorce.
+If you are considering initiating a divorce in California, residency requirements might play into the timeline.
+The Los Angeles divorce attorneys at Furman & Zavatsky are experienced in this area of family law.
+They can help you navigate the potentially confusing areas of California residency requirements in the event of a divorce.
 To schedule a consultation to discuss the details of your case, call us today at 818-528-3471, or contact us online.